Poppy Belle Design is a Durham Florist. Feature photo by Casey Rose Photography.

 The National Association of Catering and Events holds a networking event each month for event vendors—planners, florists, photographers, DJs, caterers, the list goes on.
 Last year, they had a different planner organize and design each meeting so we could showcase our work.

 On an icy night in January, I along with other great vendors, worked hard to create a memorable event for some of our favorite industry friends.
 I particularly enjoyed designing this event for several reasons.
 First, it was held in All Saints Chapel in downtown Raleigh, so I had a beautiful canvas!
 I was ecstatic with how my centerpieces turned out – they are still at the top of my list of favorite designs!
 So many people approached me to compliment my work, it made me teary-eyed!
-As a fairly new planner and florist, it was like a dream to be able to introduce my work into such an amazing group of people and have them appreciate it!
+As a fairly new florist, it was like a dream to be able to introduce my work into such an amazing group of people and have them appreciate it!

 - My first WOW piece of 2015